What does a Regulatory Vice President do?

 Responsibilities:

-- Develop and implement regulatory policies and strategies to ensure compliance with relevant laws and regulations.
+- Develop and implement comprehensive regulatory strategies to ensure compliance with all applicable laws and regulations.

 Qualifications

-- In-depth knowledge of regulatory requirements and industry standards.
+- In-depth knowledge of regulatory requirements and guidelines, including FDA, EMA, and other global regulatory frameworks.

 Is becoming a Regulatory Vice President a good career path?